matrix-profile-foundation/tsmp/README.md

   - MASS Extensions (ADP, WQ, QwG)
   - SCRIMP (waiting for publication)

-## Other projects with Matrix-Profile
+## Other projects with Matrix Profile

   - Python: <https://github.com/ZiyaoWei/pyMatrixProfile>

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.